irenelam22/SudokuSolver/DESIGN.md

 * (Optional) Puzzle file name: this file must be readable and formatted as a puzzle (see above)

 Outputs:
-* Error message if invalid arguments
+* Error message if invalid arguments or no solution exists for the provided puzzle
 * Otherwise, the completed puzzle is printed to stdout (see the format above)

 Note: We load the `PUZZLE_FILE_NAME` into a puzzle data structure.
 In the basic sudoku puzzle, each puzzle is a 9 by 9 grid of `unit` data structures.
 Solve then iterates through the structure and recursively fills in numbers from 1-9 based on the rules of sudoku, backtracing to a previous unit when necessary.